 Some of our offices receive an extremely high level of applications.
 For example, London, Singapore, San Francisco, and New York are popular places to work.
 This does not mean you should not apply to these offices, but we encourage you to consider your geographic preferences carefully, particularly if you have experience in other regions where we have offices.

-Apply via the dedicated IESE link, and attach a cover letter and CV.
+Apply via the dedicated INSEAD link, and attach a cover letter and CV.

 Transcripts are not necessary although some offices may want your degree class or GPA from your undergraduate studies, so you may wish to include this information on your CV.